wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.0.8 =
+* Removed error message that could happen on user creation with strong passwords enabled
+* Moved strong password js later in execution cycle to prevent errors
+* More hide backend tweaks to cover remaining white screen issues
+* Removed option to enqueue a new version of jQuery unless it is needed

 = 4.0.7 =
 * Removed extra quotes that could appear in user agents